 Arms at Sides (Beginner)

 Keep your arms along your body with palms facing up.
-This reduces the lever arm and makes the lift easier.
+This shortens the lever arm and makes the lift easier.
 It's the best starting point if you can't complete 10 reps with hands behind your ears.
 Focus on squeezing the glutes and controlling the tempo.

 Hands Behind Head (Beginner-Intermediate)